Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

         ρ = (pd / (287.058 T)) + (pv / (461.49 T))

 This variable is known as **SBI** and a value under 5 is an indication that weather factors are conducive to produce a sea breeze.
-We are still working on perfecting these variables and are not quite sure how accurate the final results are yet based on the description of **SBI**.
+After evaluating the results we decided to multiply **SBI** by a factor of 10,000 to adjust our results into a more reasonable representation of the SBI score.
+We are not sure exactly why this was required but it gave much clearer results to use for analysis.

 Here are our results based on our calculations and the constants given: